ITIL Framework Explained (Updated)

 Since that time, the ITIL framework has been employed by many organizations across the globe.

-The initial version, known as ITIL v1, consisted of a set of 31 books that outlined best practices for IT service management (ITSM).
-Over the years, ITIL underwent several revisions to adapt to changing technological landscapes and organizational needs.
-ITIL v2, introduced in the early 2000s, gained widespread global adoption, and its focus on service delivery and support became a benchmark for ITSM.
+The first version of ITIL, known as ITIL v1, consisted of 31 books detailing best practices for IT service management.
+Over the years, ITIL has undergone several revisions to meet evolving technological and organizational needs.

 ITIL Framework 1